Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 ```
 https://discordapp.com/oauth2/authorize?&client_id=<CLIENTID>&scope=bot
 ```
-Insert the ``<CLIENTID`` part with your own client ID from the applications page, and visit that link in your browser.
+Insert the ``<CLIENTID>`` part with your own client ID from the applications page, and visit that link in your browser, with your **main account**.
 And select the server you want the bot to be in.

 ![](http://i.imgur.com/OSZkU1k.gif)